 Our report uses two data sets to calculate the Area Median Income for a household of one.
 For metropolitan FMR areas, we use current HUD area income limits to calculate the area median income for a household of one.
 HUD's income limits are derived from Median Family Income (MFI) estimates by the Census Bureau.
 HUD treats the MFI as equivalent to 100% of the "area median income" (AMI) for a household of four.
 HUD then applies multipliers to set lower and higher dollar limits for larger and smaller households (e.g. the limit for a household of one is 70% of the limit for a household of four).
 However, HUD's published limits may differ from that simple calculation due to statutorily required adjustments reflecting local housing costs or to keep year to year changes within 5% (or double the rate of increase in the national MFI if higher).
-We calculate the AMI for a household of one by doubling the published HUD 50%-of-AMI limit for a household of one in HUD's most recent Section 8 income limits, which became effective 5/15/2023.
+HUD revised the cap on changes policy in 2024 to limit increases to 10% a year, even if double the rate of increase in the national MFI exceeds 10%.
+We calculate the AMI for a household of one by doubling the published HUD 50%-of-AMI limit for a household of one in HUD's most recent Section 8 income limits, which became effective 4/1/2024.
 (HUD sets new income limits each year by FMR area sometime between March and May.)
-Increases in the 2023 income limits were constrained by the 5.92% cap (twice the rate of increase in the national MFI) in over 80% of FMR areas.
+The 2024 cap constrained income limits in 21 % of FMR areas.

+Weighted AMIs

-Weighted AMIs For all other geographies (non-metro areas of states, statewide and national), we multiplied HUD's 2023 estimates of State and National Median Family Incomes by 70 percent to arrive at the AMI for a household of one, consistent with HUD's methodology for AMIs by household size.
+For all other geographies (non-metro areas of states, statewide and national), we multiplied HUD's 2023 estimates of State and National Median Family Incomes by 70 percent to arrive at the AMI for a household of one, consistent with HUD's methodology for AMIs by household size.
 This calculation omits the adjustments used for HUD income limits.